-IN ANAESTHESIA - DROLEPTON is indicated to produce tranquillisation and to reduce the incidence of nausea and vomiting in surgical and diagnostic procedures; for premedication, induction, and as an adjunct in the maintenance of general and regional anaesthesia; in neuroleptanalgesia in which DROLEPTAN is given concurrently with a narcotic analgesic, to aid in producing tranquillity and decreasing anxiety and pain.
-IN PSYCHIATRY - the management of severe agitation, hyperactivity, or agressiveness in psychotic disorders, including schizophrenic reaction and the manic type of manic depressive illness, or in disturbed states, such as some types of acute brain syndrome and in nonpsychotic acute excitation states.
+Anaesthesia Droperidol SXP Injection is indicated to produce tranquillisation and to reduce the incidence of nausea and vomiting in surgical and diagnostic procedures for premedication, induction, and as an adjunct in the maintenance of general and regional anaesthesia in neuroleptanalgesia in which Droperidol SXP Injection is given concurrently with a narcotic analgesic, to aid in producing tranquillity and decreasing anxiety and pain.,Psychiatry The management of severe agitation, hyperactivity, or aggressiveness in psychotic disorders, including schizophrenic reaction and the manic type of manic depressive illness, or in disturbed states, such as some types of acute brain syndrome and in nonpsychotic acute excitation states.

 How to take it

 The way to take this medicine is: Intravenous.
 This medicine or fluids is given through a needle or tube (catheter) inserted into a vein.

 - Protect from Light

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

 DROPERIDOL 2.5 mg/ml solution for injection is a sterile liquid in brown 1mL glass ampoules containing 2.5 mg Droperidol.

 Do I need a prescription?